Community Counseling Clinics: A First-Timer’s Guide

 History Corner

-In short, the community mental health movement that began in the 1950s and 1960s wasn’t strictly about therapy.
+The community mental health movement that began in the 1950s and 1960s wasn’t strictly about therapy.
 It was about establishing a range of mental health services in the community that could help people get mental health care without having to be admitted to a psychiatric hospital.
-These programs were largely developed to serve people with severe mental health conditions.

-If you don’t have a severe mental health condition, whether you can get therapy at a community mental health center will depend on how your state’s mental health system has evolved and how well it is funded.
+If you don’t have a severe mental health condition, whether you can get therapy at a publicly-funded community mental health program will depend on how your state’s mental health system has evolved and how well it’s funded.

 Conclusion

-Community mental health centers and counseling agencies are a great place to start your search for affordable therapy.
-There are therapists and social workers at these agencies who are trained specifically to help you find a provider.
+Community counseling agencies are a great place to start your search for affordable therapy.
+The therapists and social workers who work at these agencies are trained specifically to help you find a provider even if you’re not eligible to go there.

 Mental health agencies are in the business to help people, after all—including the ones who don’t fit their particular agency’s criteria!
-The free help you can get at a community counseling agency is often incredible, whether you end up going there or going to another place they told you about.
+The free help you can get at a community counseling agency can be incredible, whether you end up going there or going to another place they told you about.

 PRO TIP